Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 name: STR, // object name,
 size: LONG, // uncompressed file size
 mtime: LONG, // modification time as seconds since epoch
-meta: STR|null, // path to the FM, if it exists
+meta: {ref: STR, // path to the FM, if it exists
+       key: KEY} // symmetric key for the FM
 key: KEY, // symmetric key for the block
 ref: STR // reference to the block in relation to the root of the VOLUME },